-Amber’s care team, Dillon, Jose, Jaime, Azael, and Kate receive their Guardian Angel Awards.
+Amber and Mark recognize Amber’s care team, Dillon, Jose, Jaime, Azael, and Kate with Guardian Angel Awards.

 Amber Webster's Guardian Angels